meelgroup/approxmc/README.md

 -2 3 0

 ```
-The above file just encodes the formula where the variable `3` is essentially OR of `1` and `2`.
-As you can see, every solution can be uniquely specified by assignment to just 1 and 2.
-A subset of variables that uniquely determine a solution is called Independent support and ApproxMC is able to take advantage of the specified independent support -- the speed of the tool is greatly enhanced by providing Independent support.
-We also have a tool to compute independent support here: [MIS][https://bitbucket.org/kuldeepmeel/mis].
+The above file encodes the formula where the variable `3` is essentially OR of `1` and `2`.
+Hence, every solution can be uniquely specified by assignment to variables 1 and 2 only.
+A subset of variables that uniquely determine a solution is called independent support and ApproxMC is able to take advantage of the specified independent support.
+The speed of the tool is **greatly** enhanced by providing independent support.

-So once you have independent support, how should you specify in your CNF file.
-Its simple -- just treat your Independent support as your sampling set and use `c ind` as described above.
+We have a tool to help compute independent support [here](https://bitbucket.org/kuldeepmeel/mis).
+Once you have computed independent support, treat your independent support as your sampling set and use `c ind` as described above.

 ## Issues, Bugs, Wishes, etc